tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 ## The Basics of Plotly

 ### Your First Interactive Plot with Plotly
-To create an interactive plot with `Plotly`, it's important to understand the syntax and the role of each component in the final visualization.
+To create an interactive plot with `plotly`, it's important to understand the syntax and the role of each component in the final visualization.
 Let's walk through this process step by step:

-1. **The `Plotly` Function**:
+1. **The `plotly` Function**:

-Start with `plot_ly()`, the primary function in `Plotly` for R. This function initializes a `Plotly` graph.
+Start with `plot_ly()`, the primary function in `plotly` for R. This function initializes a `plotly` graph.

 2. **Data and Aesthetics**: